 Contrary to what higher-ups in the stereotypical company of the past believed, employees aren’t machines.
 They wear down and stop working efficiently if they’re not treated properly and inspired to do their best.
 In fact, even machines lose their ability to operate on a high level over time or when mishandled.
-So to ensure employees continue to produce great work, employers need to keep them inspired and happy.
+To ensure employees continue to produce great work, you need to understand how to design a reward system for employees.

 Trust us when we say, inspiring employees to love their work is easier said than done.